-Homeowners associations (HOAs) and planned communities have become increasingly popular in the past few years.
+Homeowners associations (abbreviated HOAs) and planned communities have become increasingly popular in the past few years.

-In PA, HOA laws fall under the state’s Uniformed Planned Community Act.
+In Pennsylvania, HOA laws fall under the state’s Uniform Planned Community Act.
 HOAs are created by a declaration, with unit owners automatically becoming members of the association.

 With the declaration comes bylaws, which control the governance of the HOA, the duties of the board and the operation and management of the association.